Update on HIV/AIDS

 For renowned scholar and Graduate School of Social Work Professor Margaret Lombe, social work research is only as good as the lives it saves.
 More on from Research to Outreach »

-Boston College Graduate School of Social Work will conduct the 26th Annual National Conference on Social Work and HIV/AIDS during May 22-25 2014, at the Hyatt Regency Denver at Colorado Convention Center.
-The theme of the conference will be "New Practice Approaches…For a New Era in HIV/AIDS Care."
+Boston College Graduate School of Social Work conducted the 26th Annual National Conference on Social Work and HIV/AIDS during May 22-25 2014, at the Hyatt Regency Denver at Colorado Convention Center.
+The theme of the conference was "New Practice Approaches…For a New Era in HIV/AIDS Care."

-We expect over 500 HIV social workers from across the country and abroad.
-We will offer over 100 presentations in various conference formats such as general sessions, brief reports, posters, individual workshops, and conversations about best practices.
-We once again will offer the very popular 12-hour Medical Case Management Institute, developed and taught by colleagues from Diverse Management Solutions in Denver, Colorado.
+Over 500 HIV social workers from across the country and abroad attended the conference.
+There were over 100 presentations in various conference formats such as general sessions, brief reports, posters, individual workshops, and conversations about best practices.
+We once again offered the very popular 12-hour Medical Case Management Institute, developed and taught by colleagues from Diverse Management Solutions in Denver, Colorado.

-Several "meet and greet" events and receptions will be held for networking with colleagues.
-The Professional Association of Social Workers in HIV/AIDS may also host some events.
-The conference will award 25.5 social work CEUs (continuing education units).
+Several "meet and greet" events and receptions were held for networking with colleagues.
+The Professional Association of Social Workers in HIV/AIDS also hosted some events.
+The conference awarded 25.5 social work CEUs (continuing education units).

 Contact the conference chair, Dr. Vincent Lynch, at email@example.com if you have questions or wish to be added to the mailing list.